openEOPlatform/documentation/federation/index.md

 Batch job results are accessible to the user via signed URLs stored in the result assets.
 Within the platform, these URLs have a validity (expiry time) of 7 days.
 Within these 7 days, the results of a batch job can be accessed by any person with the URL.
-Each time a user requests the results from the job endpoint (/jobs/{job_id}/results), a freshly signed URL (valid for 7 days) is created for the result assets.
+Each time a user requests the results from the job endpoint (`GET /jobs/{job_id}/results`), a freshly signed URL (valid for 7 days) is created for the result assets.